yvelikova/axway-open-docs/content/en/docs/central/overview.md

 Apply a rate limit policy to limit the usage of your API.

-To learn how to to apply a rate limit configuration to your API, see [Rate Limit an API](/docs/central/proxy_rate_limit/).
+To learn how to to apply a rate limit configuration to your API, see [Rate limit an API](/docs/central/proxy_rate_limit/).

 ## DevOps integration